uwacwy/servicespark/README.md

 ServiceSpark is maintained by @bradkovach for the United Way of Albany County.
 To inquire about a hosted installation of ServiceSpark, please contact servicespark@unitedwayalbanycounty.org

 ## Install
+1. Install CakePHP 2.x on your webserver.
+2. Make sure CakePHP is able to connect to your database.
+3. Copy the `Config/` directory somewhere safe.
+4. Delete the `app` directory
-Install CakePHP 2.4 on your webserver.
-Make sure CakePHP is able to connect to your database.
-Replace the contents of the `app/` directory with this repository.
+5. Replace the contents of the `app/` directory with this repository.

 ### Database installation
 Execute the contents of `sql/install.sql` on your database.